Biographies

 June 25 1887 another Chicago Inter Ocean newspaper article: Draege vs Heckenbach, chancery case.

 May 1 1888 another Chicago chancery case Johann Heckenbach vs Henry Draege and Jennie Draege.
-Obviously Draege=Droege, and the problem was with Jennie's children.
-Johanna's son Henry would have been about 26 at the time.
+Obviously Draege=Droege, and the problem was with Jennie's son Henry.
+He would have been about 26 at the time.

 October 16 1895 after returning to Mayville, another Juneau Telelgraph article states that he was widowed again.
 "Mrs. Heckenbach, wife of our gunsmith, died at their home this morning."